Dear Librarians and library readers,

 This page and the rest of the site provides an assortment of useful information on the Malcolm MacPhail WW1 novels.
 If your library already has the books on its shelves this will give you some background to help in advising your patrons.
 And should the titles be missing from your collection, then I hope this will be a helpful and stimulating introduction!

 I’ve had some great feedback from library readers and I’m pleased that many leading libraries around the world have chosen to include the books in their collections.
 Here are a handful of representative examples.
-From left to right, top to bottom: Auckland Libraries (NZ), Columbus Metropolitan Library (US), Toronto Public Library (Canada), Eastern Regional Library (Australia), Vancouver Island Regional Library (Canada).
+From left to right: Auckland Libraries (NZ), Columbus Metropolitan Library (US), Toronto Public Library (Canada), Eastern Regional Library (Australia), Vancouver Island Regional Library (Canada).
 Click on a picture to see more.

-The Malcolm MacPhail WW1 series currently consists of three meticulously-researched historical novels, chronicling the adventures of a young Canadian soldier during the Great War.
+The Malcolm MacPhail WW1 series consists of five meticulously-researched historical novels, chronicling the adventures of a young Canadian soldier during the Great War.
 You can read about each book and their reviews here.

 Sourcing the books for libraries

 You should have little difficulty sourcing the books.
-The e-book editions (USD 9.99) are available through Overdrive.
-For the trade paperback – depending on where you’re located – there are multiple suppliers.
-Generally most local distributors and your existing library suppliers can readily source them.
+The audiobook is available through Overdrive.
+For the trade paperback and hardcover editions – depending on where you’re located – there are multiple suppliers.
+Generally most local distributors and your existing library suppliers can readily source them, as well as Ingram.
 For example:

 Australia (AUD 28.95): James Bennett, Ingram